 Trust an Oakland Accident Lawyer to Pursue At-Fault Parties

 At Venardi Zurada, LLP, our team is prepared to investigate and gather all evidence necessary to prove your claim.
-To learn more about our legal services, please contact our offices in Oakland, Walnut Creek, or Redding, CA to set up a no-cost consultation.
+To learn more about our legal services, please contact our offices in Oakland or Walnut Creek, CA to set up a no-cost consultation.